 Got a brilliant idea for a comic book?
 Don't know what to do with it?
-Let Alex Segura—novelist, writer, and editor at Archie and Dark Circle Comics—school you on pitching in this two week class.
+Let Alex Segura—comic book editor, writer, and marketing exec—school you on pitching in this two week class.

 Your Instructor: Alex Segura, novelist, comic book writer and editor

 When: August 17, 2021 - August 31, 2021

 How do you take your comic book idea from concept to four-color reality?